mikaeltorni/luna_prompts/11_Extracting_Action_Items_from_Meeting_Notes-llama-3.2-1b.md

 Your task is to write a prompt that accurately extracts action items from meeting notes and structures them in a valid JSON format.
+Do not produce any code, just give out the JSON format, nothing else.

 <expected_output_format>
 [